-Statement of changes in equity for the year ended December 31, 2019

-DISCLAIMER: The English version is a translation of the original in Spanish for information purposes only.
+Statement of changes in equity for the year ended December 31, 2019 (In thousands of Euros) DISCLAIMER: The English version is a translation of the original in Spanish for information purposes only.
 In case of a discrepancy, the Spanish original will prevail.